 For those with more delicate constitutions, the ideal breakfast while in the Dominican Republic could consist of a plate of tropical fruit: papaya, pineapple, melon, banana, passion fruit or whatever is available.
-Some nutritional experts consider this the best way to start the day.
-This is usually my preference but I spoil it by washing it down with a hefty cup of strong black coffee, which tends to cancel out the healthy effect.

-- 1/4 cup of oil for frying
+- ¼ cup oil for frying

-- Do not add many slices at the same time as the oil must remain very hot to prevent the cheese from staying in the oil for too long.
+Fry: Heat oil over medium-high heat[350 ºF or 175 ºC], and fry the cheese on one side until it turns golden brown (fry one slice first to see if it fries well, see notes if it doesn't).
+Turn and repeat.
+Do not add many slices at the same time as the oil must remain very hot to prevent the cheese from staying in the oil for too long.

 Serving: Serve hot with mangú.